Exposure Index, Deviation Index, and Optimal Radiographic Imaging

 Target Exposure Index

 EIT or the target exposure index, is the reference exposure obtained when an image is properly exposed.
 This exposure indicator is set by the equipment manufacturer or by the imaging center and is dependent on the body part, view, procedure, and imaging receptor.
 DI quantifies how much the actual EI varies from the EIT as stated above.
 In an ideal scenario, when the EI is the same as the EIT , the DI will be 0.

 An objective EIT for common examinations needs to be established on the basis of image quality.
 Quality assurance programs, which utilize exported measures that are recorded in DICOM structured reports, are also needed.
 These reports can then be monitored and systemic trends can also be identified and corrected.
 The ACR has already established this monitoring system for CT and is investigating implementing a Dose Index Registry for digital radiography that can also be used to establish national benchmarks for image receptor exposure.

 Digital radiographic systems produce images with consistent density and contrast regardless of the exposure factors selected by the radiologic technologist.
 For this reason, exposure indicators were developed in order to guide the technologist and assist them in selecting the proper exposure factor that will produce an optimal radiographic image that is neither overexposed, nor underexposed.

 We hope this article has helped you gain a better understanding of the exposure index and deviation index and how they relate to the acquisition of high quality radiographs.
-If you want to learn more about how to improve the quality of the images you acquire, check out our Digital X-Ray Technology course (9 ARRT CE Credits).
+If you want to learn more about how to improve the quality of the images you acquire, check out our Digital X-Ray Technology course (9 CE Credits for ARRT® certification).